AdaCore/learn/courses/intro-to-ada/intro_to_ada.rst

 .. code-block:: ada

+    with Exceptions; use Exceptions;

+    procedure Main is
+    begin
         raise My_Except;
         --  Execution of current control flow abandoned, an exception of kind --  "My_Except" will bubble up until it is caught.

         raise My_Except with "My exception message";
-    --  Execution of current control flow abandoned, an exception of kind --  "My_Except" with associated string will bubble up until it is caught.
+        --  Execution of current control flow abandoned, an exception of kind --  "My_Except" with associated string will bubble up until it is caught. end Main;

 Handling an exception
 ---------------------